Dementia Care and Alzheimer’s Disease in Arlington Heights, IL, and Surrounding Areas

 Our specially trained dementia care Comfort Keepers will

-- help maintain a safe environment for the client.
+- help maintain a safe environment for the client

-- engage the client in activities that can stimulate the senses, such as music.
+- engage the client in activities that can stimulate the senses, such as music

-- provide meals and bathing assistance.
+- provide meals and bathing assistance

-- support the client and family through the changing behaviors often seen with dementia.
+- support the client and family through the changing behaviors often seen with dementia

-We customize our in-home Alzheimer's Disease and dementia care to meet each client’s special needs, taking into consideration his or her health and ability.
+We customize our Alzheimer's care to meet each client’s special needs, taking into consideration his or her health and ability.
 Depending on the client’s needs, Comfort Keepers can provide care for just a few hours a week or provide full-time, in-home care.
 Through our 24-hour senior care service, a team of Comfort Keepers coordinates caregiving responsibilities in shifts.
 This offers clients and their families full-time peace of mind.

-If you would like to learn more about how you can initiate an Alzheimer's Disease or dementia care plan for your loved one, please contact our office.
+If you would like to learn more about how you can initiate an Alzheimer's care plan for your loved one, please contact our office.
 Our team of client care coordinators will be happy in providing you information and setting up a free in home consultation for you and your loved one.